KishanKancharagunta/Computer-Networks/25_data-comm_LAN.md

 - Reapter
   - layer 1 intermediate system (acts on bits)
   - enlarge the signal power to extend the network range
+  - the same collision domain
 - Bridge Ethernet
   - layer 2 intermediate system
   - forware frames to destination based on MAC address
   - seprate collision domains

   ![](fig/bridge-ethernet.png)

+- Layer 2 Switch
+  - use MAC address for switching
+  - keep the mapping of MAC addresses and switch ports
+  - use broadcast to find the MAC address if it not found in table
+- Layer 3 Switch (IP Switch, Switch Router)
+  - keep routing table
+  - use IP address for switching
+  - limit the broadcast packets
+- Virtual LAN
+  - 802.1q
+  - use VLAN tags for switching
 - Switched Ethernet
 - Full-Duplex Ethernet
 - Bus topology